zevo-enterprise/zevo-enterprise/README.md

 #### Responsible: National Defense Security Forces

-<h3>How can a massive hacker attack by an adversary nation against a fixed target in another country be blocked?
-Deny everything to the country enemy </h3>
+<h3>How can a massive hacker attack by an adversary nation against a fixed target in another country be blocked? </h3>

+<h3> Response: Deny everything to the country enemy </h3>

 ---